SpikeInterface/spikeinterface/doc/modules/core.rst

     sorting_analyzer_merge = sorting_analyzer.merge_units([0, 1], [2, 3])

 All computed extensions will be automatically propagated or merged when curating.
-Please refer to the curation documentation for more information.
+Please refer to the :ref:`curation` documentation for more information.

 Event